 Wyoming between Academy and Montgomery: The median landscaping improvements are complete.
 These improvements were funded by Councilor Winter and Councilor Jones’ set aside funds.

-Eubank north of Academy: Plans are underway for median improvements on Eubank north to the County line.
-The start date should be announced soon.
+Juan Tabo south of Montgomery: Plans are underway for median improvements on Juan Tabo and the start date will be announced soon!

 Academy Hills Park Improvements: Academy Hills Park officially re-opened on Friday September 12, 2014!
 The improvements include: